Kryha/zk-states/README.md

 ### `useZKStore`

+Allows you to access the state from a React component.

 ### `useInitZKStore`

+Initializes the zk-store library and connects to Auro wallet.
+This hook is supposed to be called once per application, possibly in a high level component.

 ### `useProof`

+Returns the latest valid proof.

 ### `useIsInitialized`

+Returns a boolean that indicates if the library has been initialized ot not.

 ### `useInitializationProgress`

+Returns a string that shows the current initialization stage.

 ### `useQueuedAssertions`

+Returns an array containing a stringified representation of the assertions that are waiting to be proven by the web worker.

 ### `useIsProving`

+Returns a boolean that indicates if the web worker is currently generating a proof.

 ### `useProofFailed`

+Returns a boolean that is `true` if the latest web worker proof generation failed.

 ### `useVerify`

+Returns a `verify` function that will call the remote proof verification on the Mina blockchain.
+User will have to approve the transaction through their wallet.

 ### `useHasWallet`

+Returns a boolean that is `true` if the [Auro Wallet](https://www.aurowallet.com/) extension is installed in the browser.

+> ⚠️ IMPORTANT: The extension has to be installed in order to use the library!